 Image from https://www.thisiswhyimbroke.com/ice-and-snow-traction-cleats/

-- Find a pit stop on your route: if you are walking to work everyday or regularly taking a specific route, find a coffee shop or library with good coffee and bathrooms on your route to stop in and warm up before continuing on.
+If you are walking everyday or regularly taking a specific route, find a coffee shop or library with bathrooms on your route to stop in and warm up before continuing on.

 Enjoy your walk commute!